AT Master's Admissions

 4. Do you have minimum requirements for the TOEFL test scores?

 Your Test of English as a Foreign Language (TOEFL) score should be at least 84.
-We also accept International English Language Testing System (IELTS) scores in place of the TOEFL.
+We also accept International English Language Testing System (IELTS) (academic test) scores in place of the TOEFL.
 The minimum IELTS is 6.5.
 We require the most recent TOEFL or IELTS from all applicants whose native language is not English, regardless of their educational background.

 6. I have a class that I think meets the prerequisite requirements, what should I do?